Beginners Guide for ACX NarratorsJuly 24, 2019

 - Pop filter

 There’s a lot of debate and discussion on DAW software out there.
 My advice is: Find the one that works for you.
-They all do the same thing, just have different ways of doing it.
+They all do the same thing, they just have different ways of doing it.
 If you already own something and it’s familiar, run with it.
 If you’re brand-new, try a few out to find the one that’s right for you.
+Some of these offer free demos for your test drive.

 Royalty Share vs RS+ vs PFH